awslabs/graphstorm/docs/source/advanced/own-models.rst

 Step 2: Modify your GNN model to use the GraphStorm APIs .........................................................
-To plug GNN models into GraphStorm, you need to use the GraphStorm model APIs.
+To plug your GNN models into GraphStorm, you need to use the GraphStorm model APIs.
 The key model APIs are the class `GSgnnNodeModelBase <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/model/node_gnn.py#L76>`_, `GSgnnEdgeModelBase <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/model/edge_gnn.py#L80>`_, and `GSgnnLinkPredictionModelBase <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/model/lp_gnn.py#L58>`_.
 Your GNN models should inherit one of the three classes depending on your task.

 Here we use the `DGL HGT example model <https://github.com/dmlc/dgl/blob/master/examples/pytorch/hgt/model.py>`_ to demonstrate how to modify the GNN models.